apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: mypytorch.sif

 After successful authentication via interactive use of the ``--docker-login`` option, output as the SIF container ``mypytorch.sif`` is (ultimately) produced.
-As above, use of environment variables is another option available for authenticating private Docker type repositories such as NGC; once set, the ``build`` command is as above save for the absence of the ``--docker-login`` option.
+As above, :ref:`use of environment variables <sec:authentication_via_environment_variables>` is another option available for authenticating private Docker type repositories such as NGC; once set, the ``build`` command is as above save for the absence of the ``--docker-login`` option.

 .. _sec:def_files_execution: